 - Iron fallout removal

-These are usually all performed in the same manner.
-You can purchase tar removers, iron fallout removers and water spot removers in sprays.
-They are usually applied to a wet car, left to dwell for a few minutes and then rinsed away.
+You can use separate sprayable products for each function.
+They are usually applied to a dry car (after washing), left to dwell for a few minutes and then rinsed away.

 Physical decontamination uses clay.
 This is usually synthetic and can come in the form of a clay bar, mitt or cloth.
 Personally, I prefer clay bars as they are more effective and cheaper in my opinion.